andreaiacono/andreaiacono.github.io/tesi/thesis.md

     code reusability
--   Tightly integrated with the Windows environment thanks to MFC (Microsoft Foundation Classes), which integrate the operating system\'s API (Application Program Interface) into a complex management and control system based on classes
+-   Tightly integrated with the Windows environment thanks to MFC (Microsoft Foundation Classes), which integrate the operating system's API (Application Program Interface) into a complex management and control system based on classes
 -   High performance precisely due to excellent integration with the operating system